Guided Tours for Group Visits

 Stained Glass - Wells Cathedral has one of the most substantial collections of medieval stained glass in England.
 Bring binoculars to enjoy the tour.

-High Parts (max.
-12 people and no under 10s) Climb to the top of Wells Cathedral and catch a great view of Glastonbury Tor and for miles across the Somerset Levels.
+High Parts* - Climb to the top of Wells Cathedral and catch a great view of Glastonbury Tor and for miles across the Somerset Levels.
 The north transept is also home to an astronomical clock (1390) with jousting knights that charge each other every quarter-hour.

 How to Book

 Groups are advised that the best times to visit are Monday-Saturday between 10.00am-4.00pm or on Sundays between 12.30pm-2.30pm.
 Groups are welcome outside these times but free access to parts of the Cathedral may be restricted if in use for the primary purpose of worship.
 Groups and individuals are always welcome to attend services.

 We can offer special pre-booked group catering options for any group booked on a cathedral tour.
 Tasty options include:

 - Morning tea/coffee with a cake £3.50 per head – for a party over 10 only £3.00 (per person)